leonistor/stopwatch/README.md

 ## Description

-Use `stopwatch` for timing your fitness exercises.
+Use `stopwatch` for timing laps in running/jogging.